Does creatine make you gain weight

 What is Creatine?

 Creatine is an organic compound of three amino acids: arginine, glycine, and methionine.
 It is primarily synthesized in the liver, kidneys, and pancreas and then transported to the muscles, where it is stored as creatine phosphate.
-The primary function of Creatine is to provide energy to the muscles during high-intensity activities and short-duration exercises, such as weightlifting, sprinting, and jumping.
+The primary function of creatine is to provide energy to the muscles during high-intensity activities and short-duration exercises, such as weightlifting, sprinting, and jumping.

-1-Role of Creatine in energy production
+1-Role of creatine in energy production

-Does Creatine Make You Gain Weight
+Does Creatine Make You Gain Weight?

 During exercise, our muscles require constant energy to perform at their best.
 This energy is derived from a molecule called adenosine triphosphate (ATP).
 However, the body’s natural ATP stores are limited and can be depleted quickly during intense physical activity.
-This is where Creatine comes into play.
+This is where creatine comes into play.

 Creatine phosphate donates a phosphate group to adenosine diphosphate (ADP), converting it into ATP.
 This process replenishes the body’s ATP stores, allowing muscles to continue contracting and generating force.
-In essence, Creatine serves as a rapid energy source for the muscles, helping to delay fatigue and enhance overall performance.
+Creatine serves as a rapid energy source for the muscles, helping to delay fatigue and enhance overall performance.

-2- Natural sources of Creatine and supplementation
+2- Natural sources of creatine and supplementation

 Creatine supplements boost muscular creatine reserves, improving performance in high-intensity exercises.
 Creatine’s performance-enhancing and muscle-building effects depend on genetics, nutrition, and exercise.

-Does Creatine Make You Gain Weight
+Does Creatine Make You Gain Weight?

 How Does Creatine Function?